There are few better ways to impress your hip, drink-savvy friends than becoming their in-house bartender and mixologist.

-Here are some quick terms to impress your friends:
+Here are some quick bartender lingo must-knows to impress your friends:

-Muddler: A muddler is a bar tool that does as its name suggests, muddles!
+- Muddler: A muddler is a bar tool that does as its name suggests, muddles!
 Much like a pestle to a mortar, muddlers assist bartenders, mixologists, and general drink enjoyers in smashing and crushing ingredients to help expand and heighten the flavor profile.
-Some common muddled ingredients include herbs like mint or spices like cloves and cardamom or fruits, like oranges.
-Some commonly muddled drinks include mojitos, mint juleps, and old fashioneds.
+Some common muddled ingredients include herbs like mint, spices like cloves and cardamom and fruits like oranges.
+Some commonly muddled drinks include mojitos, mint juleps, and the old fashioned.